MNoichl/MNoichl.github.io/docs/Romanov/Coursework_8.markdown

 # Homework no. 8

 # *Daily Dispatch* to .tsv
 After the same imports as last week, we define a little function that strips off .xml tags from any string we pass to it.
 Then we loop over every file.
 We split at the markers for articles `<div3 type=` and then take the first of these items, and split it at `<date value\=\"`.
-The next then letters that come after this are the date we are interested in, and so we save it to the variable `date`.
-Then we loop over the individual articles, splitting off the first tiny bit, which was left from the `<div3`-tag, and keeping it, as it denotes the article type.
-In a similar fashion we get the content of the head and the article, to which we apply theremove_xml-function.
+The next ten letters which come after this are the date we are interested in, and so we save it to the variable `date`.
+Then we loop over the individual articles, splitting of the first tiny bit, which was left from the `<div3`-tag, and keeping it, as it denotes the article type.
+In a similar fashion we get the content of the head and the article, to which we apply the remove_xml-function.

 Then all variables of interest are appended to a dictionary we defined earlier.
-When the loop has concluded, we convert the dictionary to a dataframe, check whether everything looks nice, and then save it off as a tab-seperated file.
+When the loop has concluded, we convert the dictionary to a dataframe, check whether everything looks nice, and then save it of as a tab-seperated file.

 ```python